danderson00/socket/README.md

 The default export from the `@x/socket` package is the host factory function.
 It can be explicitly referenced in the browser by importing `@x/socket/host`.

-The host factory function accepts a single parameter, an object containing options as follows.
+The host factory function accepts a single parameter, an object containing the following options.
 At least one of `server` or `socket` must be provided.

 Name|Description